-I frequently read Morning Prayer online from The Daily Office, dailyoffice.wordpress.com posted by Josh Taylor in Indiana.
-Josh calls the site “not a web site but a community” because Morning Prayer is offered during the week online and as a webcast at 7 and 9 in the mornings with participation from those listening in.
-There is also a video Evensong every Friday night at nine.
-Josh is the vicar and lay Commission Evangelist in the Episcopal Church who founded dailyoffice.org in 2004.
-I am drawn to the website because of the ease of reading Morning Prayer according to the tradition of The Book of Common Prayer, but I especially look forward to the art work, the music, and short related discussions Josh and his staff bring to the daily office.
+I frequently read Morning Prayer online from The Daily Office (dailyoffice.wordpress.com) posted by Josh Taylor in Indiana.
+Josh calls the site “not a website but a community” because an interactive Morning Prayer is offered during the week online and as a webcast at 7:00 and 9:00 in the mornings.
+There is also a video Evensong every Friday night at 9:00.
+Josh, who founded dailyoffice.org in 2004, is a vicar and lay commission evangelist in the Episcopal Church.
+I am drawn to the website because of the ease of reading Morning Prayer according to the tradition of The Book of Common Prayer; but I especially look forward to the artwork, the music, and short related discussions Josh and his staff bring to the Daily Office.

-For over 400 years an Armenian family has been manufacturing what is considered the world’s best cymbal called Zildjian, which means in Armenian, son of the cymbal maker.
-The family first developed the cymbal for the Sultan of Turkey but moved the business to Massachusetts just before the Armenian genocide.
-The cymbals are made from a carefully guarded family secret alloy of tin, copper, and silver, and the company is today led by its 14th generation of cymbal makers and the first female CEO, Craigne Zildjian.
+For more than 400 years, an Armenian family has been manufacturing what is considered the world’s best cymbal, called Zildjian, which means in Armenian, “son of the cymbal maker.”
+The family first developed the cymbal for the Sultan of Turkey, but moved the business to Massachusetts just before the Armenian genocide.
+The cymbals are made from a carefully guarded family secret alloy of tin, copper, and silver, and the company is today led by its fourteenth generation of cymbal makers and the first female CEO, Craigne Zildjian.

-Today I learned about an instrument we so often see and hear but take for granted and would normally not consider interesting unless we were a drummer or a percussionist.
-I learned that this powerful instrument came alive 400 years ago when an Armenian artisan convinced a Sultan that the cymbal would be a significant instrument to mark the rhythmic cycles each morning before prayer and every evening after prayer.
+Today I learned about an instrument we so often see and hear, but take for granted, and one we would normally not consider interesting unless we were drummers or percussionists.
+I learned that this powerful instrument came alive 400 years ago when an Armenian artisan convinced a Sultan that the cymbal would be a significant instrument to mark the rhythmic cycles each morning before prayer, and every evening after prayer.

 Next time I am at the symphony I will pay more attention to the cymbal player and give thanks for this Armenian family that has made a difference in so many of our lives.

-The Zildjian family story is only one of so many powerful stories to be told about people who have come to this country seeking a new life who have enriched all our lives in ways we most often take for granted.
+The Zildjian family story is only one of so many powerful stories to be told about people who have come to this country seeking a new life, and who have enriched all our lives in ways we most often take for granted.